aneeshlingala/paxxer/README.md

 > Make sure to stay near the computer to answer prompts.
 Also, the username is aneesh

+## Run time
+The script takes 15 minutes ➡ 1 hour, depending on your internet speed.

+In very slow internet speeds, it may take even longer than the estimated time.

 # Made with ♥ by Aneesh Lingala 👨‍💻 ‖ [My Website 🌐](https://aneeshlingala.github.io)